MicrosoftLearning/Secure-Azure-with-Microsoft-Defender-Cloud-Compliance-Controls/Instructions/Labs/Lab 04 Configure and integrate a Log Analytics agent and workspace in Defender for Cloud.md

 4. Select the your subscription.

-5. In the Monitoring Coverage column of the Defender plans, select **Settings.**
+5. In the Settings & monitoring Coverage column of the Defender plans, select **Settings & monitoring.**

-6. From the configuration options pane, define the workspace to use.
+7. From the Configuration options pane, click **Edit configuration.**

+8. In the Auto-provisioning configuration template complete the following:
+   a.
+Under Workspace selection, click **Custom workspace.**
+   b.
+Click the dropdown menu and select your previously created workspace.
+   c.
+Under Security events storage, click the dropdown menu and, select **All Events.**
+   d.
+At the bottom of the Auto-provisioning template, click **Apply.**

+11. Settings & monitoring Coverage column of the Defender plans, select **Settings & monitoring.**

-7. On the **Basics** tab of **Create Log Analytics workspace,** enter or select this information:
+12. On the **Basics** tab of **Create Log Analytics workspace,** enter or select this information:

    |Setting|Value|
    |---|---|